-Emerging priority Details Develop place-based workforce models Opportunities exist to strengthen the focus on place-based workforce models - as a contributor to strengthening both the resilience of communities, and the understanding of local strengths, vulnerabilities, needs and values.
-This includes: evidence to support a community strengths-based approach, and operational response model(s) that are flexible and supplement place-based community capability, rather than enforcing agency capability on top of a community → building capacity by integrating local and Indigenous knowledge and local connections linking community structures with the makeup and direction of emergency services and other supporting organisations → supporting the sustainability and effectiveness of volunteer emergency services → establishing sustainable emergency service and land management capabilities in rural and regional areas, with changing demographics linked to local and regional economies committing time and energy to volunteering and building community resilience in a world of competing and changing priorities that define how to recruit, train and educate individuals in community, volunteer and paid roles supporting businesses/employers (large and small) to better understand the value and benefits of supporting volunteering, including how it adds value to the business and the communities where they operate, and how that support may increase the sustainability of volunteer workforces over time.

-Emerging priority Details Ensure the health and wellbeing of communities and workforces For workforces and the community to be sustainable, engaged and effective in providing services requires that people remain healthy, and that the organisations that they work or volunteer for have a strong focus on their wellbeing.
-This includes: → workforce health for managing compounding and cascading events appreciating that there is less recovery time between events → managing workloads that are increasing physical and mental fatigue → understanding and addressing impacts of climate change on workforce health and wellbeing → understanding the evolving mental and physical health needs of communities → understanding the links between community health and wellbeing and workforce health and wellbeing → implementing effective approaches to maintaining good physical and mental health in workforces → acknowledging the essential links between health and wellbeing, workforce sustainability, workforce flexibility and workforce
+Disaster Risk Reduction and Community Resilience Research Priorities Details Develop place-based workforce models that strengthen community and workforces relationships and capabilities Opportunities exist to strengthen the focus on place-based workforce models - as a contributor to strengthening both the resilience of communities, and the understanding of local strengths, vulnerabilities, needs and values.
+This includes: → evidence to support a community strengths-based approach, and operational response model(s) that is flexible and supplements place-based community capability, rather than enforcing agency capability on top of a community → building capacity by recognising the existing knowledge of First Nations people and integrating it into local community approaches and connections → linking community structures with the makeup and direction of emergency services and other supporting organisations ightarrow supporting the sustainability and effectiveness of volunteer emergency services → establishing sustainable emergency service and land management capabilities in rural and regional areas, with changing demographics linked to local and regional economies → committing time and energy to volunteering and building community resilience in a world of competing and changing priorities that define how to recruit, train and educate individuals in community, volunteer and paid roles → supporting businesses/employers (large and small) to better understand the value and benefits of supporting volunteering, including how it adds value to the business and the communities where they operate, and how that support may increase the sustainability of volunteer workforces over time.
+Ensure the health and wellbeing of communities and workforces For workforces and the community to be sustainable, engaged and effective in providing services requires that people remain healthy, and that the organisations that they work or volunteer for have a strong focus on their wellbeing.
+This includes: → workforce health for managing compounding and cascading events appreciating that there is less recovery time between events → managing workloads that are increasing physical and mental fatigue → understanding and addressing impacts of climate change on workforce health and wellbeing ightarrow understanding the evolving mental and physical health needs of communities → understanding the links between community health and wellbeing and workforce health and wellbeing → implementing effective approaches to maintaining good physical and mental health in workforces → acknowledging the essential links between health and wellbeing, workforce sustainability, workforce flexibility and workforce diversity and inclusivity.